DataONEorg/provathon-2017/README.md

 1515 - 1700

--   Intro to the Whole Tale web tool (Bertram)
+-   Intro to the Whole Tale web tool (Bertram & Matt)

 -   Hands on with WT tool, including importing data/provenance from DataONE R package